dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-2-who-is-dbt-mesh-for.md

 ### Adoption challenges

 - Onboarding hundreds of people and dozens of projects is full of friction!
 The challenges of a scaled, global organization are not to be underestimated.
+To start the migration, prioritize teams that have strong dbt familiarity and fundamentals. dbt Mesh is an advancement of core dbt deployments, so these teams are likely to have a smoother transition.
+Additionally, prioritize teams that manage strategic data assets that need to be shared widely.
+This ensures that dbt Mesh will help your teams deliver concrete value quickly.
-- Bi-directional project dependencies.
-If projects are aligned to domain teams, they need the ability to have “chatty” APIs; otherwise, they need to split projects beyond the 1:1 mapping with team boundaries.
-More information about this will be provided in the near future.
+- Bi-directional project dependencies -- currently, projects in dbt Mesh are treated like dbt resources in that they cannot depend on each other.
+In reality, domain teams likely need the ability to have “chatty” APIs; otherwise, they need to split projects beyond the 1:1 mapping with team boundaries.
+While this constraint exists today, we're working to remove this point of friction.
+More information about this will be provided in the near future!

 If this sounds like your organization, dbt Mesh is the architecture you should pursue. ✅